Springe direkt zu Inhalt

 Welcome to our lab

+Plants leaves are colonised by complex microbial communities.
+Bacteria are the most dominant microorganisms on leaves.
 In our lab, we are mainly interested how bacterial species grow on plant leaves (the phyllosphere), which growth pattern they exhibit and how they interact with other species that share the leaf with them (figure 1).
-To do so, we mostly rely on fluorescence microscopy techniques such as confocal laser scanning microscopy and widefield epifluorescence microscopy.
-This is in combination with bacteria that are either tagged with fluorescent protein genes, stained using fluorescence in situ hybridisation (FISH), or stained using fluorescent live/dead stains that allow to determine if individual bacterial cells are either alive or dead.
-To analyse our data we employ image cytometry and spatial statistic tools which allow us to assess pair aggregation patterns of leaf colonising bacteria (figure 2).
+To do so, we use fluorescence microscopy techniques such as confocal laser scanning microscopy and widefield epifluorescence microscopy.
+By using bacteria that are genetically modified to produce fluorescent protein genes or bacteria are stained using fluorescence in situ hybridisation (FISH) and/or using fluorescent live/dead stains, we can determine the exact location of microbial cells on leaves and how they are interacting with each other.
+To analyse bacterial patterns we use image cytometry and spatial statistics that allow us to quantitatively assess aggregation and seggregation patterns of bacteria on leaves (figure 2).

 Figure 1 schematic of bacterial colonisation on the phyllosphere of Arabidopsis.

-Figure 2 fluorescence micrograph of bacteria that were recovered from environmentally grown Arabidopsis plants and were labelled using FISH.
+Figure 2 fluorescence microscopical image of (FISH-) fluorescently labelled bacteria that were recovered from environmentally grown Arabidopsis plants.
 Random dipoles were used to analyse spatial correlation resulting in pair correlation plots.

 Since many leaf colonising bacteria cannot be used with the molecular toolbox available for E. coli and other model bacteria, a lot of research time in our lab is dedicated to adapt existing tools to make environmental bacteria more tractable to genetic manipulation (figure 3-7) and to effectively "make them shine".
-More information about "Chromatic bacteria toolset" can be found here.
+More information about "Chromatic bacteria toolbox" can be found here.
+This allows us to investigate bacteria in their natural habitat, such as the root nodules of soy beans (figure 4) or directly on plant leaves (figure 5).

 Widefield microscopy of environmental bacteria expressing fluorescent proteins.
 (A) E. coli DH5α (pMRE145).
 (B) E. coli DH5α::MRE-Tn5-145.
 (C) E. coli DH5α::MRE-Tn7-145.
 (D) Bradyrhizobium sp.
 Leaf396::MRE-Tn5-165.
 (E) Methylobacterium sp.
 Leaf92::MRE-Tn5-165.
 (F) Sphingomonas melonis FR1 (pMRE145).
 (G) S. melonis FR1::MRE-Tn5-145.
 (H) S. melonis FR1::MRE-Tn7-145.
 (I) Sphingomonas phyllosphaerae FA2 (pMRE135).
 (J) S. phyllosphaerae FA2::MRE-Tn5-145.
 (K) Erwinia amylovoraCFBP1430S (pMRE135).
 (L) E. amylovora CFBP1430S::MRE-Tn5-145.
 (M) E. amylovoraCFBP1430S::MRE-Tn7-145.
 (N) Pantoea agglomerans 299R (pMRE135).
 (O) P. agglomerans 299R::MRE-Tn5-145.
 (P) P. agglomerans 299R::MRE-Tn7-145.
 (Q) Pseudomonas citronellolis P3B5 (pMRE145).
 (R) P. citronellolis P3B5::MRE-Tn5-145.
 (S) Pseudomonas syringae pv. syringae B728a (pMRE145).
 (T) P. syringae B728a::MRE-Tn5-145.
 Exposure times used during image acquisition are depicted in the corresponding images.
 Scale bars represent 5 μm.